BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/exercises/forkJoin/docs/forkJoin.solution.md

 ## Conclusion

 Great!
 We managed to combine two http calls with the `forkJoin` operator into a single list of `BlogPost`.
-But what if we want to handle data manipulations?
+But what if we want to handle ongoing Observables?
 In a next step we refactor our architecture to a minimal http caching solution.